tomeichlersmith/zen-zine/src/lib.typ

   /// how to align the page numbers relative to the page
   /// -> align
   number-align: center+bottom,
+  /// whether to draw the border of the zine pages
+  ///
+  /// This border is sometimes helpful for seeing the placement of
+  /// content on the final printer-ready page and seeing the margins
+  /// of the zine pages
+  /// -> boolean
+  draw-border: false,
   /// content to put into page
   /// -> content
   body